mdo/css-output/README.md

 You can look at these numbers in a few ways:

-- The **original demo**, which uses CSS that overrides the colors of default gray button, produces the least amount of compiled CSS.
-It's not the best though because it means overriding some CSS (e.g., every blue button includes specific styles to change the button from gray to blue).
+- **The original demo produces the least amount of compiled CSS.** That's awesome, but comes at the cost of being less performant and DRY.
+For example, every blue primary button is gray to start and includes overriding declarations to make them blue.

-- The **base class demo** is arguably the best since it produces the most dry and reusable compiled CSS possible, despite having more selectors.
+- **The base class demo is arguably the best as it produces the most DRY and reusable, component-based compiled CSS.** Yes, it has more selectors, but that's because it requires an additional class—`.btn-default`—to avoid any overrides.

-- **Both extend demos** generate the same number of declarations as the base class demo, but with 55-65% more selectors.
+- **Both `@extend` demos generate the same number of declarations as the base class, but with 55-65% more selectors.** These features, used with an exsiting class or a placeholder, generate *more* compiled CSS than any of the others.

+Bottom line?
+Writing CSS components with a shared base class will likely produce lean, DRY CSS in nearly every instance.

 ## License and copyright